You can apply for an MDP role whatever your background. Here is a short video which provides a summary of our eligibilty

 The MDP applies a tattoo and piercings policy.
 All tattoos are assessed individually.
 You should not have tattoos which could be considered discriminatory, racist, sexist, sectarian, homophobic, violent, intimidating or offensive.
 Tattoos on the face that are non-medical or not as a result of cosmetic surgery will result in automatic rejection.
-You will be required to provide photographs of all tattoos with a visible measure for scale.
-A verifiable translation must accompany any tattoos containing non-English words, characters or representation and an explanation of the tattoos’ meaning or significance must also be provided Any visible tattoos which appear to be discriminatory, offensive or provocative will not be accepted.
+You will be required to provide photographs of all (non intimate) tattoos, with a visible measure for scale.
+A verifiable translation must accompany any tattoos containing non-English words, characters or representation and an explanation of the tattoos’ meaning or significance must also be provided.
+Any tattoos which appear to be discriminatory, offensive or provocative will not be accepted.
 Facial piercings are not permitted because they are considered to undermine the dignity and authority of a police officer.
 There are also implications for an officer's safety.
 Flesh tunnels or ear plugs that leave a hole greater than 4mm, once removed, provide a significant health and safety risk and would therefore result in automatic rejection.

 You must not be registered bankrupt with outstanding debts, have outstanding County Court Judgments against you, or be subject to a current Individual Voluntary Arrangement (IVA) in England and Wales.
 The same criterion applies for equivalencies in Scotland.